jakublala/coarsegrained-md-neural-ode/README.md

-# coarsegrained-md-neural-ode
+# Coarse-Graining of Molecular Dynamics Using Neural ODEs
 Jakub Lala's thesis repository on neural ordinary differential equations used for coarse-graining molecular dynamics.
-Compiles all the relevant work, including Hamiltonian Monte Carlo and Neural ODE toy problems.